 Ransomware Defense

-Our firm has represented cybersecurity companies in instances where the government hanot specifically created a policy on whether the payment of the ransom amount is legal.
+Our firm has represented cybersecurity companies in instances where the government has not specifically created a policy on whether the payment of the ransom amount is legal.
 If you or someone you love is looking for an attorney to represent them in a federal matter related to ransomware or malware, call us now at (212) 736-3900.